JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 *Fun fact: espressos are served with more water in Norway, when compared to italian espressos.*

+### Covid

+This semester we were really lucky.
+After some time with really strict entry restrictions in Norway, just a month before the semester's beginning, it was announced that international students would be able to travel to Norway.
+It is said easier than done, but I was afraid that the exchange wouldn't work out as the norwegian borders were closed before this announcement.
+During the semester we could taste what it felt like to live before covid.
+Thanks to the circumstances we were allowed to live without any restrictions.
+No masks and parties :D. We were even able to take flights without facemasks Ö!

 ## NTNU

 __Norges Teknisk-Naturvitenskapelige Universitet__